Joseph Gelfer

-Joseph Gelfer (born 1974) is a British author and academic.
-He is noted for his academic analysis of spiritual and religious topics and masculinity.
+Joseph Gelfer (born 1974) is a British author and academic who analyses spirituality, religion and masculinity.
 His book 2012: Decoding the Countercultural Apocalypse (which brought together scholarly analyses of the end of the world phenomenon from anthropology, Mayan studies, religious studies and cultural studies) attracted considerable media attention.

-Gelfer is the founding and current editor of Journal of Men, Masculinities and Spirituality, creator of the Future Masculinity online course and Director of Masculinity Research.
+He founded and edits Journal of Men, Masculinities and Spirituality, created the Future Masculinity online course and styles himself Director of Masculinity Research.

 Early life and education

 Gelfer was born in 1974 in Southampton, England.

 He has a BA Hons from University of Bristol and a doctorate in religious studies from Victoria University of Wellington (2008).
 His thesis was titled Numen, Old Men: contemporary masculine spiritualities and the problem of patriarchy.

 Academic research and professional positions

 Joseph Gelfer is a lecturer and tutor at Université Catholique de l'Ouest.
 He has had concurrent careers in research in religion and masculinities and in academic editing and coaching.
 He has held positions as Adjunct Research Associate at the School of Political and Social Inquiry at Monash University, Honorary Research Associate at University of Divinity, Melbourne, as editorial specialist at the Royal Melbourne Institute of Technology (RMIT) and an assistant editor at the University of London.